 The notion that the gold price is based on the economics of “Supply & Demand” turns out to be incorrect as the cost of production is the leading factor.
 This is also true for most commodities and energy.

 That being said, the information in this article is only to show the “commodity pricing mechanism” of gold, not its true store of value.
-There’s a big difference which 99% in the Mainstream media do not understand… and probably a good percentage in the precious metals community as well.
+There’s a big difference that 99% of the Mainstream media do not understand… and probably a good percentage in the precious metals community as well.

 I decided to take the data from the top two gold miners, Barrick and Newmont, for this exercise as they are the largest two gold producers in the world.
 Yes, I could have spent several days compiling data from the top 20 gold miners, but I don’t have the luxury of being paid by a financial institution for my analysis.
 Regardless, Barrick and Newmont provide a good representation of the cost of producing gold in the entire industry.